 The Saint Louis University School of Medicine is committed to the importance of diversity.
-We seek to immerse our medical students and graduate medical residents in a training atmosphere that prepares them for the practice of medicine in a multicultural America.
+We seek to immerse SLU's medical students and graduate medical residents in a training atmosphere that prepares them for the practice of medicine in a multicultural America.

 Our focus areas include:

-- Strengthen diversity recruitment and retention efforts
+• Strengthen diversity recruitment and retention efforts

-- Creation and support of mentoring programs
+• Create and support mentoring programs

-- Offer diversity education and training opportunities
+• Offer diversity education and training opportunities

-- Increase collaboration between Saint Louis University School of Medicine and the St. Louis community
+• Increase collaboration between Saint Louis University School of Medicine and the St. Louis community

-- Fostering the Jesuit tradition - agents of change who work to bring about a more just, humane world
+• Foster the Jesuit tradition - agents of change who work to bring about a more just, humane world

 For more information, contact the Office of Diversity and Inclusion at 314-977-9904 or ODEI@health.slu.edu.